paudetseis/PlateFlex/README.md

-# PlateFlex: Software for mapping the effective elastic thickness of the lithosphere

 ![](./plateflex/examples/picture/logo_plateflex.png)

+## Software for mapping the effective elastic thickness of the lithosphere

 The flexure of elastic plates is a central concept in the theory of plate tectonics, where the Earth's lithosphere (crust and uppermost mantle) reacts to applied loads by bending, a process referred to as flexural isostasy.
-The plate elasticity is parameterized by the *flexural rigidity*, which is proportional to the product of Young's modulus with the cube of the elastic plate thickness.
 Estimating the *effective* elastic thickness (<i>T<sub>e</sub></i>) of the lithosphere (thickness of an equivalent ideal elastic plate) gives important clues on the rheology of the lithosphere and its thermal state.
 Estimating <i>T<sub>e</sub></i> can be done by modeling the cross-spectral properties (admittance and coherence) between topography and gravity anomaly data, which are proxies for the distribution of flexurally compensated surface and subsurface loads.
-These spectral properties can be calculated using different spectral estimation techniques - however, to map <i>T<sub>e</sub></i> variations it is important to use analysis windows small enough for good spatial resolution, but large enough to capture the effect of flexure at long wavelengths.
-The wavelet transform is particularly well suited for this analysis because it avoids splitting the grids into small windows and can therefore produce cross-spectral functions at each point of the input grid.

 This package contains `python` and `fortran` modules to calculate the wavelet spectral and cross-spectral quantities of 2D gridded data of topography and gravity anomalies.